 “Patricia has been an incredible resource for me in helping my Father manage his medical care, and find resources we didn’t know existed–to help him get what he needs to stay active and independent in his home, to help him get the second opinions he needed to manage his illness, and to help me file the paperwork I needed to help manage his healthcare.
 I am so relieved to have Patricia’s solid knowledge and support for both of us.
 It’s let me breathe a huge sigh of relief, and know that I’m really doing the right things for my Dad, even if I can’t be there all the time.”

 Email or call Patricia with your questions: 650-218-5234

-- How can we tell if my Mother really needs home care or assisted living–and how can we afford it?
+- Does my Mother really need home care or assisted living–and how can we afford it?

 - My Mother really wants to stay in her home, but I’m afraid she may fall and get hurt when no one is there.
 How can we keep her safe at home?

 - How can we convince Dad to give up driving and how will he be able to get around if we do?
 More about giving up driving (download PDF).